 - Put your Samsung Galaxy in Odin/Download mode.
 To do this, turn off your device completely first.
 Now turn it on by pressing and holding Volume Down + Home + Power Key.
 It will show you a warning now.
 Press Volume Up key to continue.
 If this doesn’t work for you, then find a method here.

 - Now while Odin is opened on your desktop PC, connect your device and let Odin detect it.
 Once the device is detected, the ID:COM box will turn blue or yellow depending on your version of Odin.

 - Click on the AP or PDA tab and select the firmware.tar.md5 or firmware.md5 file that you got after extracting the firmware’s zip file.
 Wait for a while and let Odin load the firmware file.
 Once the file is loaded, Odin will verify the file and show you logs in the bottom left.

 - Do not touch any other option in Odin such as PIT, Re-partition etc. Leave all other options as they are.
 Only F.Reset Time and Auto-Reboot should be ticked.

 - Now after doing everything mentioned above, you’re all set to start it.
 Hit the start button.

 - The firmware flashing will begin now, a progress will be shown above the ID:COM box and on the bottom left you will see logs.

 - As the firmware installation goes successful, you will find “RESET” message in the progress indicator.
 Once your device reboots, disconnect it.

-- The new firmware may take 5-10 minutes to boot up, once it boots up checkout the all new fresh Android installed on your Samsung Galaxy device.
+- The new firmware may take 5-10 minutes to boot up, once it boots up to check out the all new fresh Android installed on your Samsung Galaxy device.
 That’s all.

 Stuck with something?
 Well, no problem.
 Reach us out through the comment box below.
-We will get back to your as soon as possible.
+We will get back to you as soon as possible.